splewis/csgo-multi-1v1/README.md

 plugin but are not hard to implement yourself.
 I can assist helping people with it, but I won't do it for free.

 Additionally, while it would be possible to define the round types and available weapons in a easy-to-change config file, it would be rather difficult to match the full level of flexibility modifying the code gives.
-In particular, a config that could remove kevlar on upgraded pistols would be non-trivial to parse.
+In particular, a config that could remove kevlar on upgraded pistols would be non-trivial to implement.
 Again, if you want to write something in I can help, though I probably won't for free.